Orange-OpenSource/OCast-iOS/README.md

 Both Objective-C and Swift applications may use the Orange OCast SDK to use the APIs defined by the OCast protocol.
 However Swift is required to use the API to send custom commands.

-The sample project aims to demonstrating the basic instruction set of the Orange OCast SDK to help you get started.
+The sample project aims to demonstrate the basic instruction set of the Orange OCast SDK to help you get started.

 ## Installation